 "It's hard to fully capture how much work goes into the PDB.
 This absolutely drives the whole intelligence community," says Tricia Bacon, who worked as an intelligence analyst and had her fingerprints on PDBs that landed on the desks of Presidents George W. Bush and Barack Obama.
 "It is a massive enterprise of energy and dedication."

-So eyebrows jumped skyward within the intelligence community when the soon-to-be commander in chief dismissed daily intelligence briefings as, essentially, a waste of his valuable time.
+So eyebrows jumped skyward within the intelligence community when President Donald Trump dismissed daily intelligence briefings as, essentially, a waste of his valuable time.

 As the president-elect, Trump has every right not to be briefed, notes Bacon.
 Furthermore, when he becomes president in a few weeks, if he wants to make the PDB the President's Weekly Brief instead, he can.
 Though we'll need to change the acronym.

 The 411 on the Presidential Daily Briefing

 Ever since Harry S. Truman first sat down with what was called the Daily Summary in February 1946, presidents have been reading a national intelligence report almost every day.

 It's morphed a little and changed names; the Situation Summary, the Current Intelligence Bulletin, the Central Intelligence Bulletin.
 John F. Kennedy wanted a brief he could slip into his jacket pocket, so the intelligence community came up with the President's Intelligence Checklist — yep, the PICL.
 Lyndon Johnson came up with the PDB in 1964.